Four Seasons: Variations in American Vitalist Film Comedy

 We will be presenting these conclusions about variations of vitalist dynamis as four “seasons.”
 In theory, there are possible forms of vitalist dynamis beyond these four seasons, and occasionally we will approximate some of those in phrases like “late summer” or “early winter.”

-All of these concepts concerning vitalist humor and dynamis will be further explicated in examples from practical criticism, and thus we will move to nine essay-length analyses of highly successful vitalist comedy.
+All of these concepts concerning vitalist humor and dynamis will be further explicated in examples from practical criticism, and thus we will move to eight essay-length analyses of highly successful vitalist comedy.
 As we have always found to be the case, basic theory can be adequately handled abstractly.
 But the deeper aspects of any literary theory are likely to only manifest themselves in the consideration of individual works of artistic genius.

 As we begin this study, two powerful caveats are in order.
 First, vitality is a high-level autonomous concept.
 It is not a warmed-over version of something else.
 Most pointedly, vitality is not a code word for intelligence.
 It is not a code word for wit.
 It is not a code word for erudition.
 It is not a code word for talent.
 It is not a code word for what we admire or what is good or what is wise.
 Vitality is vitality; it is aliveness.